tzi/herow.scss/README.md

 @include Herow-class-generator(12, 1em);
 ```

-You can also play with the class prefix & suffix to genrate `.my-row` or `.row-md`.
+You can also play with the class prefix & suffix to genrate classes like `.my-row` or `.row-md`.
 For example: